AntoPISA/MAME_SupportFiles/catver.ini/readme/readme.txt

 WhatsNew:
 =========
+2024/03/26: Thanks to a report from a Github user, I revised the "mature" flag of "danceyes" games (and clones) by removing it where it was present.
+There are no nude scenes.
 2024/03/11: Aligned files to MAME 0.263.
 2024/03/03: The "Puzzle/Match" category/genre has been completely revised.
 2024/02/09: Aligned files to MAME 0.262.
 The files can also be found here https://github.com/AntoPISA/MAME_SupportFiles.